 Best Practices to follow while creating YouTube Thumbnails

-Following are some of the best practices you can adhere to in order to create mesmerizing thumbnails –
+Following are some of the best practices you can adhere to create mesmerizing thumbnails –

 1. Contrasting colors

-Ensure that you make use of some beautiful colors on your video’s thumbnail.
+Ensure that you use some beautiful colors on your video’s thumbnail.
 Including contrasting colors would be a plus point for your channel.
 They are quick at drawing attention.
-Graphic and text with contrasting colors grab the audience’s eyeballs swiftly compared to a black and white thumbnail (it can be used if it’s a theme or matches the video’s content).
-Edit the image, use combination color for texts and the background image.
+Graphics and text with contrasting colors grab the audience’s eyeballs swiftly compared to a black-and-white thumbnail (it can be used if it’s a theme or matches the video’s content).
+Edit the image, and use combination colors for texts and the background image.